3 Best Ways to Backup Your iPhone Messages

 What is backed-up?

-For more information about searching, copying and printing messages, check out TouchCopy's user guide >
+For more details on searching, copying and printing messages, see TouchCopy's user guide >

 Method 2: Backup iPhone Messages Using iCloud

-Note that you can't access messages backed up to iCloud - this form of backup comes into use if you need to restore messages to a device.
+Remember that iCloud backups are for restoring messages to a device.
+You can't access your messages directly from iCloud.
 If you need full access to your messages, try Method 1: TouchCopy.

-Now, the process of backing up your messages to iCloud will vary, depending on the version of iOS that your iPhone is using.
-To backup iPhone messages to iCloud, you'll first need to enable Messages syncing.
+Now, the steps to back up your messages to iCloud may vary, depending on the version of iOS on your iPhone.
+To back up iPhone messages to iCloud, you'll first need to enable Messages syncing.

 How to sync iPhone messages with iCloud: